 334 Comparative Physiology.

-Fall (4), Spring (4).

 Comparison at the cellular, organ, and whole animal levels of physiological adaptations exhibited by various invertebrate and vertebrate animals, including humans.
 Three hours lecture and three hours laboratory.
 Students may not earn credit in both BIOL 334 and BIOL 344.

 Prerequisite: BIOL 238 or BIOL 239.

-Offered as needed.

 336 Botany.

-Fall (4), Spring (4).

 Comprehensive exploration of plants from cellular to organismal level.
 Topics include anatomy, morphology, fundamentals of physiology, and systematics.
 Lab work and fieldwork are stressed.
 Three hours lecture and three hours laboratory.

 Prerequisite: BIOL 200 or EVST 100 (or BIOL 131).

-Offered as needed.